Distributed Integrated Sensing, Localization, and Communications over LEO Satellite Constellations: Emerging Challenges and Research Directions

-An important avenue for future research lies in improving localization performance by selectively incorporating or excluding satellite observations based on their time/phase synchronization and state estimation quality.
-Not all \ac{leo} satellites may maintain accurate knowledge of their own positions and velocities, and/or be accurately synchronized to the satellites network, resulting in poor timing advance and Doppler pre-compensation.
-In such cases, blindly aggregating data from all available satellites can degrade the localization accuracy of the \ac{ue}.
-A more nuanced approach would be to assess the reliability of each satellite in real time and weigh its contribution accordingly.
-In addition, orbit uncertainties, inherent in \ac{leo} constellations due to frequent maneuvers and limited onboard calibration, may pose a significant challenge for localization.
-However, with dense constellations, these individual errors can be averaged out through statistical averaging.
-Exploring robust estimators that exploit this averaging effect, while remaining sensitive to outliers introduced by poorly calibrated nodes, is a promising direction for improving the resilience and accuracy of satellite-based localization.
+An important research direction lies in improving localization performance by selectively incorporating or excluding satellite observations based on their time/phase synchronization and state-estimation quality.
+Not all \ac{leo} satellites may maintain accurate knowledge of their own positions and velocities or remain tightly synchronized within the constellation, resulting in imperfect timing advance and Doppler pre-compensation.
+In such cases, blindly aggregating data from all available satellites can degrade localization accuracy.
+A more nuanced approach is to assess each satellite’s reliability in real time and weigh its contribution accordingly.
+Orbit and state uncertainties, inherent to \ac{leo} constellations due to frequent maneuvers and limited onboard calibration, can also propagate to sensing and communication functions through synchronization and beam alignment errors.
+Hence, developing joint reliability metrics and cross-functional calibration methods will be essential to ensure robust and mutually consistent localization, sensing, and communication performance across the constellation.